cliuless/ds_again/resources/git/git_0_workflow.md

 * Note: you might want to push your 'copy'.ipynb version to your origin.
 However, (unfortunately, it will appear in your next pull request submission!)

+* If you really want a remote copy of your *copy.ipynb* file, it would be best to create your own, separate repository for those files.

 ### Challenges